kscalelabs/.github/profile/README.md

 <hr />

-K-Scale Labs is a machine learning startup building software for the next generation of embodied artificial intelligence.
+K-Scale Labs is a machine learning startup building software for the next generation of embodied artificial intelligence

-Located near Stanford in the heart of Silicon Valley, we are a team of engineers and researchers with the mission to build a future where billions of humanoid robots assist humans with everything from household chores to industrial labor.

-Our first development, Stompy, is an open-source bipedal humanoid robot that can be easily manufactured by individuals using 3D printing.
-Stompy is a template low-cost humanoid robot that can be customized or used as a reference design.
+Our mission is to move humanity to a Type 1 Kardashev civilization, by making general-purpose robotic intelligence ubiquitous

-If you are interested in building or developing your own humanoid robot, please get in touch.
+If you would like to build your own robot, or otherwise learn how to get involved, please [get in touch](mailto:ben@kscale.dev)